Uploading a GPX file

 Replacing a route

-To remove the current GPX file and upload a replacement, open the GPX dialog and click Clear.
-If you have waypoints placed on the map, you will be asked whether to keep their coordinates or reset them — keeping is useful if the new file covers the same area, resetting is useful if the route has changed significantly.
+To remove the current GPX file and upload a replacement, open the Trail chip, click Manage in the Route file section, then Clear in the upload dialog.
+If you have stops placed on the map, you will be asked whether to keep their coordinates or reset them — keeping is useful if the new file covers the same area, resetting is useful if the route has changed significantly.
+Leg distances may be wrong until you check them on the map after replacing the route.

 Clearing only removes the GPX track — your waypoints, itinerary, and trip data are unaffected unless you choose to reset positions.